flowdock/api-docs/docs/Thread-Actions.md

 <div id="/authentication-challenge"></div>
 ### Authentication challenge
 If the application needs the user to authenticate in order to complete the action, the application should respond to the user's action with a 401 status code and a URL where the user can perform the authentication.
-The user will be directed to this URL.
+The user will be instructed to open this URL in his browser as the result of the failed action.

 The authentication challenge must specify the authentication URL inside the 'www-authenticate' header in the following format: